 - a new 18,000 square metre public garden, including space for outdoor art and performances

-- NGV Contemporary, a new modern art and design gallery
+- NGV Contemporary (renamed to The Fox: NGV Contemporary), a new modern art and design gallery

 - new connections and improved access into and through the precinct, and

 - underground shared services that will ensure the seamless and sustainable operations of the precinct and its venues.